 Curious what your main trait is?

-Don’t worry, the test is available to free online.
+Don’t worry, the test is available for free online.
 We’ve already taken it, and let’s just say, the results were a bit spooky.
 Somehow in 56 questions it knew us so well.

 The four main chemical systems are translated to four main personality types: Explorer, Negotiator, Director, and Builder.
 According to the website, the test will tell you how your naturally behave, and whom you’re biologically attracted to.